KimberlyCaristi

 Debate, debate, debate.
 Should I go and get something to eat or just eat the last of the things I got at the autogrills?
 I made do with the food I had so I could spend some time cleaning.
 I took pictures so I could get my deposit back, but I figured I have seen the last of that money.

 I started cleaning and writing a list of things I needed to get.
-I ripped up the list telling myself that I was leaving.
-I got another piece of paper and wrote the list again.
+I screamed and hit the table then ripped up the list I yelled, “Nick look what you got me into.”
+I was glad no one was around.
+I took a deep breath and I got another piece of paper and wrote the list again.
 I needed to stay, or I would never get rid of the feeling that Nick wanted me here.
 As I wrote the list for a third time, I thought Nick would be so proud of me for writing a list.
 He thought if you didn’t have a list for everything you did, then you failed at being organized.
 I always thought that was so funny because he had a mess of an office, and we had an organized house.
 I hated making lists.
-No reason, I just hated it.
+I don’t know why just hated it.

 “OMG,” I just realized that he was getting his way again because I had moved to the place, he wanted us to live!
 Plus, I was making a list!